-“Come Tommy Come.”
-A kid of near about 6-7 years old asked a pup who was walking on the pavement.
+“Come, Tommy, come,” a kid, about 6-7 years old, asked a pup who was walking on the pavement.

 Tommy was busy exploring the world, did not give an ear to his command.

-In the morning, while returning from vegetable market I noticed that a pup of same colour and size was trying to enter the society gate.
+In the morning, while returning from the vegetable market, I noticed that a pup of the same colour and size was trying to enter the society gate.
 The security man just touched a latha to it to shoo away.
-It screaming loudly and ran away.
+It screamed loudly and ran away.
 It hid himself in the nearby bushy hedges and the security guard could not find it again.
-But how he entered the gate amidst so much security?
+But how did he enter the gate amidst so much security?